xuyanshi/xuyanshi.github.io/_posts/2023/2023-07-01-how-to-do-great-work.md

+Believe it or not, I tried to make this essay as short as I could.
+But its length at least means it acts as a filter.
+If you made it this far, you must be interested in doing great work.
+And if so you're already further along than you might realize, because the set of people willing to want to is small.

+The factors in doing great work are factors in the literal, mathematical sense, and they are: ability, interest, effort, and luck.
+Luck by definition you can't do anything about, so we can ignore that.
+And we can assume effort, if you do in fact want to do great work.
+So the problem boils down to ability and interest.
+Can you find a kind of work where your ability and interest will combine to yield an explosion of new ideas?

+Here there are grounds for optimism.
+There are so many different ways to do great work, and even more that are still undiscovered.
+Out of all those different types of work, the one you're most suited for is probably a pretty close match.
+Probably a comically close match.
+It's just a question of finding it, and how far into it your ability and interest can take you.
+And you can only answer that by trying.

+Many more people could try to do great work than do.
+What holds them back is a combination of modesty and fear.
+It seems presumptuous to try to be Newton or Shakespeare.
+It also seems hard; surely if you tried something like that, you'd fail.
+Presumably the calculation is rarely explicit.
+Few people consciously decide not to try to do great work.
+But that's what's going on subconsciously; they shy away from the question.

+So I'm going to pull a sneaky trick on you.
+Do you want to do great work, or not?
+Now you have to decide consciously.
+Sorry about that.
+I wouldn't have done it to a general audience.
+But we already know you're interested.

+Don't worry about being presumptuous.
+You don't have to tell anyone.
+And if it's too hard and you fail, so what?
+Lots of people have worse problems than that.
+In fact you'll be lucky if it's the worst problem you have.

+Yes, you'll have to work hard.
+But again, lots of people have to work hard.
+And if you're working on something you find very interesting, which you necessarily will if you're on the right path, the work will probably feel less burdensome than a lot of your peers'.

+The discoveries are out there, waiting to be made.
+Why not by you?

 **Notes**

 [1] I don't think you could give a precise definition of what counts as great work.
 Doing great work means doing something important so well that you expand people's ideas of what's possible.
 But there's no threshold for importance.
 It's a matter of degree, and often hard to judge at the time anyway.
 So I'd rather people focused on developing their interests rather than worrying about whether they're important or not.
 Just try to do something amazing, and leave it to future generations to say if you succeeded.